 Under the House version of the crowdfunding act, a company would be able to sell up to \$1 million of securities under the exemption or \$2 million of securities if audited financial statements are provided to investors.
 Under the Senate versions of the crowdfunding act, the limit would be \$1 million whether or not audited financial statements are provided.
 The House version of the act would allow individual investors to invest as much as \$10,000 in a particular issuer through a crowdfunded offering.
 If the investor earns less than \$100,000 per year in annual income, however, the ceiling under the House act would be 10% of such investor's annual income.
 The Senate versions are more restrictive.
-One version (S. 1791) would limit the individual amount that can be invested by a single investor in a single issuer to \$1,000, and the other version (S. 1970) would limit such amount to the greater of: (a) \$500, or (b) if the investor has annual income of: (1) greater than \$50,000, but less than \$100,000, 1 percent of the annual income of such investor, or (2) greater than \$100,000, 2 percent of the annual income of such investor.
-One of the Senate versions (S. 1970) also puts an overall cap on the amount that any investor can invest in crowdfunding transactions for all issuers that it invests in.
-It provides that no investor can purchase securities in crowdfunding transactions that in the aggregate from all issuers exceed the greatest of (1) \$2,000; (2) if the investor has annual income of greater than \$50,000 but not more than \$100,000, 4% of the annual income of such investor, or (3) if the investor has annual income of greater than \$100,000, 8% of the annual income of such investor.
+One version (S. 1791) would limit the individual amount that can be invested by a single investor in a single issuer to \$1,000, and the other version (S. 1970) would limit such amount to the greater of: (a) \$500, or (b) if the investor has annual income of: (1) greater than \$50,000, but less than \$100,000, 1 percent of the annual income of such investor, or (2) greater than \$100,000, 2 percent of the annual income of such investor can invest in crowdfunding transactions for all issuers that it invests in.
+It provides that no investor can purchase securities in crowdfunding transactions that in the aggregate from all issuers exceed the greatest of (1) \$2,000; (2) if the investor has annual income of greater than \$100,000, 4% of the annual income of such investor, or (3) if the investor has annual income of greater than \$100,000, 8% of the annual income of such investor.